-- 18. DISABLED FAMILY: A family whose head, spouse or sole member is a person with disabilities; or two or more persons with disabilities living together; or one or more persons with disabilities living with one or more live-in aides. - 19.
+- 17. DISABLED FAMILY: A family whose head, spouse or sole member is a person with disabilities; or two or more persons with disabilities living together; or one or more persons with disabilities living with one or more live-in aides. - 18.
 DISABLED PERSON: A person who: - A. Has a disability as defined in 42 U.S.C.
-423 - B. Is determined, pursuant to HUD regulations to have a physical, mental, or emotional impairment that: - Is expected to be of long-continued and indefinite duration; - Substantially impedes his or her ability to live independently; and - Is of such a nature that the ability to live independently could be improved by more suitable housing conditions; or - C. Has a developmental disability as defined in 42 U.S.C.
-6001. - For the purposes of qualifying for Public Housing, does not include a person whose disability is based solely on drug or alcohol dependence. - 20.
-DISALLOWANCE: Exclusion from annual income. - 21.
-DISPLACED FAMILY: Refer to definition of involuntary displacement - 22.
-DOMESTIC VIOLENCE: See definition in Part XXII; Violence Against Women Act Policy. - 23.
+423 - B. Is determined, pursuant to HUD regulations to have a physical, mental, or emotional impairment that:

+Is expected to be of long-continued and indefinite duration;

+Substantially impedes his or her ability to live independently; and

+Is of such a nature that the ability to live independently could be improved by more suitable housing conditions; or

+C. Has a developmental disability as defined in 42 U.S.C.
+6001.

+For the purposes of qualifying for Public Housing, does not include a person whose disability is based solely on drug or alcohol dependence.

+- 19. DISALLOWANCE: Exclusion from annual income. - 20.
+DISPLACED FAMILY: Refer to definition of involuntary displacement - 21.
+DOMESTIC VIOLENCE: See definition in the Violence Against Women Act Policy. - 22.
 DRUG FREE PUBLIC HOUSING ZONE: Any public housing development administered by MPHA plus the area within 300 feet of the property's boundary, or one city block whichever distance is greater which shall be free of selling, possessing, or possessing with intent to sell any illegal controlled substance.
 Maximum sentencing penalties will be imposed by the courts for unlawful controlled substance crimes committed within this defined zone.
+(Minn.
+Stat. § 152.01, subd.
+19; 152.01 et seq for crimes and penalties relating to public housing zones).
 MPHA has a "zero tolerance" for drug activity; the lease of any Tenant who possesses any amount of a controlled substance in MPHA property will be terminated.
 All Tenants are responsible for the conduct of the members of their household and/or guests.
-The lease of a Tenant will also be terminated if a guest or household member is found to possess any amount of a controlled substance on MPHA property.
-(Section 1.
-Minnesota Statutes 1990, section 152.01 sub.
-19.) - 24.
+The lease of a Tenant will also be terminated if a guest or household member is found to possess any amount of a controlled substance on MPHA property. - 23.
 DRUG RELATED CRIMINAL ACTIVITY: The illegal manufacture, sale, distribution, use, or possession with intent to manufacture, sell, distribute, or use a controlled substance, regardless of arrest or conviction as defined in section 102 of the Controlled Substances Act (21 U.S.C.
-802). - 25.
-EARNED INCOME DISALLOWANCE: See Annual Income C. 17. - ECONOMIC SELF-SUFFICIENCY PROGRAM: Any program designed to encourage, assist, train, or facilitate the economic independence of participants and their families or to provide work for participants.
-These programs may include programs for job training, employment counseling, work placement, basic skills training, education, English proficiency, workfare, financial or household management, or apprenticeship.
+802). - 24.
+EARNED INCOME DISALLOWANCE: See Annual Income C. 17. - 25.
+ECONOMIC SELF-SUFFICIENCY PROGRAM: Any program designed to encourage, assist, train, or facilitate the economic independence of participants and their families or to provide work for participants.
+These programs may include programs for job training, employment counseling, work

-- 27. EFFECTIVE DATE: The "effective" date of an examination or reexamination refers to (I) in the case of an examination for admission, the effective date of initial occupancy, and (ii) in the case of reexamination of an existing tenant, the effective date of the redetermination Total Tenant Payment (i.e., effective date of Rent change). - 28.
-ELDERLY DESIGNATED BUILDING: Is a highrise building approved by HUD and designated by MPHA as an elderly designated building. - 29.
+- placement, basic skills training, education, English proficiency, workfare, financial or household management, or apprenticeship. - 26.
+EFFECTIVE DATE: The "effective" date of an examination or reexamination refers to (I) in the case of an examination for admission, the effective date of initial occupancy, and (ii) in the case of reexamination of an existing tenant, the effective date of the redetermination Total Tenant Payment (i.e., effective date of Rent change). - 27.
+ELDERLY DESIGNATED BUILDING: Is a highrise building approved by HUD and designated by MPHA as an elderly designated building. - 28.
 ELDERLY FAMILY: A family whose head or spouse/co-head or sole member is a person who is at least 62 years old.
-It may include two or more persons who are at least 62 years of age living together, or one or more persons who are at least 62 year of age living with one or more live-in aides. - 30.
+It may include two or more persons who are at least 62 years of age living together, or one or more persons who are at least 62 years of age living with one or more live-in aides. - 29.
 ELDERLY PERSON: A person who is at least 62 years of age.

-31. ELIGIBLE NONCITIZEN:
+30. ELIGIBLE NONCITIZEN: